stereomatchingkiss/blogCodes2/ANPR2/readme.txt

 3 : The shape of the license plates is close to rectangle 4 : This algorithm is design for the standard license plate of Croatia, do not work for non-standard license plate

-Limitations

-1 : Cannot localize every license plate
-2 : Localized license plate may not crop perfectly
+5 : This algorithm only detect license plate with 6 characters

-3 : The accuracy of OCR are limited, I guess it is because the characters are lack of training sample only 18 characters for each category
+Things to imrpove
+1 : Localize license with better accuracy
+2 : Filter out illegal characters with better accuracy 3 : Improve OCR engine accuracy, but this will need a lot of examples

+Conclusion

+Not a perfect or near perfect Croatia ANPR system, but it already show you the steps of building an ANRP system.